materiaraiding/materiaraiding-old/_ultimate/fru.md

 Immediately following the Cyclonic Break, players will either move North or South to avoid the Burnt Strike.

-So far ive seen light party 1 move north, and light party 2 move south to make the adjust for tethers easier (this may change due to movement for D1/D4 but also downtime lmao)
+So far I've seen light party 1 move north, and light party 2 move south to make the adjust for tethers easier (this may change due to movement for D1/D4 but also downtime lmao)

 Once the partner stack/spread is resolved it is possible to make your way North/South **while** dodging proteans.